tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

 For these reasons, it's often crucial to package the various steps of your analysis into a "pipeline."
 Ideally, this pipeline would accept a file(s) as input, do some stuff with that file, and generate an output file(s).
 For example, your pipeline might take a FASTQ file and reference genome FASTA as input, and output an aligned, sorted, and indexed BAM.

 In theory, a pipeline could just be a Bash script in which you enumerate each step of the process.
 But what if you want to run the pipeline on hundreds of samples' FASTQ files?
-And what if the final step in your Bash script fails?
-You'll have to re-run **the entire pipeline all over again.**
+And what if the final step in your Bash script fails? **You'll have to re-run the entire pipeline all over again.**

 This is where Snakemake comes in.
 Snakemake is a flexible Python-based pipeline manager, and it's even tuned for running on the Sage Grid Engine (or pretty much any other compute environment).

-As an example, let's imagine that we want to take paired-end FASTQ from 3 different mouse samples (A, B, and C) and generate a preliminary set of variant calls for each sample.
+*As an example, let's imagine that we want to take paired-end FASTQ from 3 different mouse samples (A, B, and C) and generate a preliminary set of variant calls for each sample.

-To start, let's imagine we only want to process one sample: A.
+To start, let's imagine we only want to process one sample: A.*

 Every step of the pipeline gets its own "rule"
 ---

-The first step of our pipeline will be to download an *M. musculus* reference genome so that we can align reads.
+The first step of the pipeline will be to download an *M. musculus* reference genome so that we can align reads.

 ```
 rule download_reference:
   input:
   output:
     "GRCm38.primary_assembly.genome.fa.gz"
   shell:
     """
     wget ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M10/GRCm38.primary_assembly.genome.fa.gz
     """
 ```

-This rule, which we've named "download_reference," doesn't take any input, since we're just downloading a FASTA directly.
+* This rule, which is named `download_reference`, doesn't take any input, since it's just downloading a FASTA directly.

-We specify that the expected output of this rule is a single gzipped FASTA.
+* We specify that the expected output of this rule is a single gzipped FASTA.

-After `shell:`, we simply list the commands we'd normally type at the command line to produce the specified output.
+* After `shell:`, we simply list the commands we'd normally type at the command line to produce the specified output.

 Next, we want to align the FASTQ data from sample A to the reference.

 ```
 rule bwa_align:
   input:
     ref = "GRCm38.primary_assembly.genome.fa.gz",
     fq1 = "A_1.fastq.gz",
     fq2 = "A_2.fastq.gz"
   output:
     "A.sorted.bam"
   shell:
     """
     bwa mem -t 4 {input.ref} {input.fq1} {input.fq2} | sambamba view -S -f bam /dev/stdin | sambamba sort -o {output} /dev/stdin
     """
 ```

 This rule takes as input a reference genome and two FASTQ files.
-As you can see, it's possible to name individual input or output files (using python variable assignment) so that we can access particular files in our shell command.
+As you can see, it's possible to name individual input or output files (using Python variable assignment) so that we can access particular files in our shell command.

 Snakemake will only run a rule if it has to